Basic Position on Corporate Governance

 The Audit & Supervisory Board comprises five members.
 The Companies Act prescribes that a majority of Audit & Supervisory Board members be outside members (in DBJ’s case, three of the five).
 DBJ offices contribute three members (two members proper to DBJ and one an outside member).

-Audit & Supervisory Board members attend Board of Directors’ and other important meetings and may query the execution of business by members of the Board of Directors, peruse documents, and conduct branch audits.
+Audit & Supervisory Board members attend Board of Directors’ and other important meetings and may query the execution of business by members of the Board of Directors, peruse documents, and conduct audits at branches and subsidiaries.

 Advisory Bodies to the Board of Directors

-In pursuit of sustainability management and DBJ’s corporate objectives, the following committees have been established as advisory bodies to the Board of Directors for the purpose of maintaining transparency in management and to reflect the knowledge of outside experts.
+In pursuit of sustainability management and corporate objectives, the following advisory bodies to the Board of Directors have been established for the purpose of maintaining transparency in management and to reflect the knowledge of outside experts.

-The Board of Directors has established the Operations Audit Committee, delegating to this body the authority to deliberate important matters related to internal audits.
-This committee met two times during the fiscal year ended March 31, 2021.
+The Board of Directors has established the Internal Audit Committee, delegating to this body the authority to deliberate important matters related to internal audits.
+This committee met three times during the fiscal year ended March 31, 2022.

 The Compensation Committee, the majority of which consists of outside executives, considers the type of executive compensation structure that befits DBJ from the standpoint of ensuring transparency and objectivity regarding compensation.